hyperspy/hyperspy/doc/user_guide/dielectric_function.rst

-where :math:`n_a` is the number of atoms (or molecules) per unit volume of the sample, :math:`\epsilon_0` is the vacuum permittivity, :math:`m_0` is the elecron mass and :math:`e` is the electron charge.
+where :math:`n_a` is the number of atoms (or molecules) per unit volume of the sample, :math:`\epsilon_0` is the vacuum permittivity, :math:`m_0` is the electron mass and :math:`e` is the electron charge.

 The
 :py:meth:`~._signals.dielectric_function.DielectricFunction.get_number_of_effective_electrons`